 In the example above, increasing sales and reducing customer complaints are still within our reach.
 We can achieve both.
 For example, targeting customer complaints to be reduced by 5% from the current state is possible.

-What is almost impossible is targeting customer complaints completely zero.
+It is almost impossible to target customer complaints completely zero.
 Many aspects affect customer complaints.
 Some may not be caused by problems in the marketing department.
-For example, a product is damaged or does not meet specifications resulting in customers complaining.
+For example, a product may be damaged or not meet specifications, resulting in customers complaining.
 The problem is not from the marketing department but from the operations department.

 In addition to being achievable, the example also shows why marketing objectives should be aligned with operational objectives.
 For example, the operations department targets zero defects.
 Without such targets, customer complaints will continue to arise.